 Logical volume layout for SAP HANA

-When you take control of your Bare Metal Solution machines, you need to configure the logical volume layout for SAP HANA so that it is consistent with the storage layout that SAP certified.
+When you take control of your Bare Metal Solution machines, the logical volume layout for SAP HANA is mapped for you so that it conforms to the storage layout that SAP certifies.

 Block storage for SBD fencing in high-availability clusters